Biden will hold a big climate summit this week to reestablish U.S. leadership. Not everyone may follow.

 Some Biden advisers hope that other top emitters will show up with bolder promises this week, but it is not clear that any will.

-“This is a crucial early moment and it’s a moment for the U.S. to shine, to show it’s really committed,” said Rachel Cleetus, policy director of the climate and energy program at the Union of Concerned Scientists.
+“This is a crucial early moment, and it’s a moment for the U.S. to shine, to show it’s really committed,” said Rachel Cleetus, policy director of the climate and energy program at the Union of Concerned Scientists.
 “This is a moment not just for rhetoric about leadership.
 We have to lead by example.”

 Her group is among a growing number of voices that have pushed the Biden administration not only to declare that the United States intends to lead on climate, but to do so in a big way.

 More than 300 businesses, including Apple, Starbucks and Walmart, wrote an open letter to Biden recently asking for a bold pledge.

 Environmental groups, Democratic lawmakers and other world leaders have expressed similar expectations, saying Biden needs to put the United States on par with the sort of aggressive promises the United Kingdom and the European Union already have locked in.

 “Rejoining [Paris] is not enough.
 We have to show the world that we are willing to contribute in a robust way” that won’t be undone, Cleetus said.